Leschek-Kop/DDPG-Continuous-Control-Reacher/README.md

 Note that the task is episodic.
 Per definition, the agent must get an average score of +30 over 100 consecutive episodes in order to solve the environment.

-Results and performance are shown and discussed in `Report.pdf`
+Results, performance and future work are shown and discussed in `Report.pdf`.